HolyFoxy/calculator-kalashnikov-av/README.md

 The initial configuration of remote developer's machine was performed.
 Server's folder and main file have been created

 ### 14.03.25
-Simple server have been created with option to process GET request
+Simple server have been created with option to process GET and simple POST request